All clients coming to the centre for an appointment are required to wear a mask.

 - You will be asked some screening questions when you arrive and you may be redirected to Ottawa’s COVID-19 Assessment Centre.

-- You will be given a surgical mask if you need one.
+- You will be given a mask if you do not have one.

 - Try to stay 2 metres (6 feet) away from other people.